Beremas/Client-Server-application-game/README.md

 # Client-Server-application-game
-This repository contains an initial version of an multiplayer online game that uses the Client Server technology.
+This repository contains all the initial phase-connection between clients and server.